kazuakiyama/sparselab_folked_20190321/_static/install.rst

   Some Tips:
-    If you are using Ubuntu (at least after 14.04 LTS), the default OpenBLAS package, which is installable with `apt-get` or `aptitude`, seems compiled with this option, so you do not have to compile it by yourself.
+    If you are using Ubuntu (at least after 14.04 LTS), the default OpenBLAS package, which is installable with `apt-get` or `aptitude`, seems compiled with this option (USE_OPENMP=1), so you do not have to compile it by yourself.

-    It seems that REDHAT or its variant (Cent OS, Scientific Linux, etc) do not have a package compiled with this option, so we would recommend compiling OpenMP by yourself.
+    It seems that RedHat or its variant (Cent OS, Scientific Linux, etc) do not have the standard package compiled with this option, so we recommend compiling OpenBLAS by yourself.

-    If you are using Mac OS X (<= High Sierra), unfortunately, this option is not available.
+    If you are using Mac OS X, unfortunately, this option is not available so far.
     You may use a package available in a popular package system (e.g. MacPort, Fink, Homebrew).

 2) LAPACK